jaxgeller/libmarkov/ruby/README.md

 All you need to do is read some kind of file, db entry, or string into memory and you're good to go.

-This will pring out 100 sentences based on the training text
+This will print out 100 sentences based on the training text

 ```ruby
 require "libmarkov"